-Ni values measured in 2015 were slightly elevated at the yacht club and alongside the Ore Jetty within Small Bay, near the base of the jetty in Big Bay and on the western side of Schaapen Island at the entrance to Langebaan Lagoon (Figure 6.11 & Table 6.3).
+Ni values measured in 2016 were slightly elevated at the yacht club and alongside the Ore Jetty within Small Bay (Figure 6.11 & Table 6.3).
 Nickel is introduced to the environment by both natural and anthropogenic means.
 Natural means of contamination include windblown dust derived from the weathering of rocks and soils, fires and vegetation (Cempel & Nickel 2006).
 Common anthropogenic sources include the combustion of fossil fuels and the incineration of waste and sewerage (Cempel & Nickel 2006).
 Contamination of the Bay by Nickel is not of great concern though, as Nickel concentrations are well below the ERL guideline limits.